Man gets prison for threatening Colorado election official

-LINCOLN, Neb.
-(AP) — A Nebraska man was sentenced Thursday to 18 months in prison for online threats he made against Colorado’s top elections official, in one of the first cases brought by a federal task force devoted to protecting elections workers nationwide from rising threats.
+LINCOLN, Neb. — A Nebraska man was sentenced Thursday to 18 months in prison for making online threats against Colorado’s top elections official, one of the first cases brought by a federal task force devoted to protecting elections workers nationwide from rising threats.

-The sentence came the same day an Iowa man was arrested for allegedly leaving voicemail threats for a local Arizona official and the Arizona's Attorney General's Office.
+The sentence came the same day an Iowa man was arrested for allegedly leaving voicemail threats for an Arizona official and the Arizona’s Attorney General’s Office.

 In Nebraska, Travis Ford was sentenced in U.S. District Court in Lincoln, where he lives.
 He pleaded guilty earlier this year to sending threats to Secretary of State Jena Griswold on social media.
-It was the first guilty plea obtained by the U.S. Justice Department’s Election Threats Task Force, which was launched last year after the 2020 presidential election, citing the potential effect on democracy of threats against election officials and workers.
+It was the first guilty plea obtained by the U.S. Justice Department’s Election Threats Task Force, launched last year after the 2020 presidential contest amid concerns about the potential effect on democracy of threats against election officials and workers.

 People are also reading…

-Ford must report Jan.
-11 to a federal prison that will be named later.
-After prison he must complete a year of supervision.
+Ford must report to a federal prison Jan.
+11 and later complete a year of post-prison supervision.

-Ford addressed the court Thursday, saying he takes responsibility for his actions and understands they were wrong.
+“People who threaten election officials must be held accountable,” her statement said.
+“Threats are being used to try to intimidate election officials from doing their jobs in an effort to destabilize democracy.

+Attorney General Merrick Garland also released a statement declaring, “This sentence makes clear that those who illegally threaten election workers should be prepared to face meaningful penalties.”

-Federal prosecutors had sought a two-year prison sentence, saying “there is a genuine need for general deterrence here.”
+Federal prosecutors had sought a two-year prison sentence, citing “a genuine need for general deterrence here.”
 Investigators discovered Ford made the threats numerous times last year over an Instagram account started by his brother to which Ford gained access.
-Prosecutors also said Ford made death threats against President Joe Biden and “a CEO of a major technology company."
+Prosecutors also said Ford made death threats against President Joe Biden and an unspecified technology company CEO.
 Ford was not charged for those allegations.

-His attorney, Jason Troia of Omaha, had sought a shorter sentence.
-He said Ford had a favorable employment record, the threats were short lived and out of character and that Ford made the threats under duress because COVID-19 vaccine mandates fueled his antigovernment sentiment.
+His attorney, Jason Troia, had sought a shorter sentence.
+He said Ford had a favorable employment record, the threats were out of character and that Ford made them under duress because COVID-19 vaccine mandates fueled his antigovernment sentiment.

-U.S. District Judge John M. Gerrard rejected those pleas, sayng there's “nothing special” about being steadily employed and countering that Ford made 18 serious threats over a three-month span.
+U.S. District Judge John M. Gerrard rejected those pleas, saying there’s “nothing special” about being steadily employed and noting Ford made 18 serious threats over three months.
+He called arguments over vaccine mandates “complete nonsense.”

-As for Ford's threats being coerced by vaccine mandates, “This argument is complete nonsense,” Gerrard said.

 Prosecutors said Ford sent Griswold a series of threatening messages over Instagram in August.
 One read, “Do you feel safe?
 You shouldn’t.”
 Another read: “Your security detail is far too thin and incompetent to protect you.
 This world is unpredictable these days … anything can happen to anyone.”

-Federal officials said there was little to explain why Ford would make such threats, noting he has a loving relationship with his family and fiancé, is in good health and earned a good living.
+Federal officials said there was little to explain why Ford made such threats, noting he has a loving relationship with his family and fiancé, is in good health and earned a good living.

 “Although the government does not currently have reason to believe that defendant will commit similar offenses here in the future, threats to elections workers across the country are an ongoing and very serious problem,” prosecutors said.